ntat/Lightweight_CLIP_model/README.md

     <img src="zero_shot_classification_results/zero_out_8.png" width="600">
   </figure>
 </div>
 All results were obtained using the standard clip loss function.
+A trivial hyperparameter sweep was performed.
+Always adjust learning rates accordingly, when you increase or decrease the number of GPUs.

 # Discussion
 - What is lightweight about this?